 - 8. Sales tax cash revenues: We performed the following procedures: - a.
-For sales tax revenue, we obtained the Tax Revenue Workbook (Workbook) prepared by Sound Transit personnel and haphazardly selected three months from throughout the year (March, July, November) and performed the following: - i.
-We traced and agreed the gross tax amount collected by subarea in the Workbook to the RTA Distribution Analysis report received from the Department of Revenue with no exceptions noted. - ii.
-We re-computed the amount of miscellaneous pool revenue based upon an allocation on a pro-rata basis of taxes received by subarea with no exceptions noted. - iii.
-We re-computed the gross amount by subarea reported within the Workbook (gross taxes from step (i) above plus the allocated share of miscellaneous pool revenue from step (ii) above) with no exceptions noted. - b.
-For each subarea, we traced and agreed the amount of Sales Tax Revenue reported in the Schedule to the Tax Revenue Cash Basis Schedule prepared by Sound Transit personnel with no exceptions noted. - 9.
+For sales tax revenue, we obtained the Tax Revenue Workbook (Workbook) prepared by Sound Transit personnel and haphazardly selected three months from throughout the year (March, May, September) and performed the following: - We traced and agreed the gross tax amount collected by subarea in the Workbook to the RTA Distribution Analysis report received from the Department of Revenue.
+No exceptions were noted. - ii.
+We re-computed that the miscellaneous pool revenue has been allocated on a pro-rata basis of taxes received by subarea.
+No exceptions were noted. - iii.
+We re-computed the gross amount by subarea reported within the Workbook (gross taxes from step (i) above plus the allocated share of miscellaneous pool revenue from step (ii) above).
+No exceptions were noted. - b.
+For each subarea, we traced and agreed the amount of Sales Tax Revenue reported in the Schedule to the Tax Revenue Cash Basis Schedule prepared by Sound Transit personnel.
+No exceptions were noted. - 9.
 Rental car tax cash revenues: We performed the following procedures: - a.
-We recalculated the 2022 King County subarea rental car tax allocation percentage based on the proportion of rental car tax allocation received from the nine largest rental car tax payors in the accumulation months of July and August using the King County Rental Car Analysis Report provided by the Washington Department of Revenue, with no exceptions noted. - b.
-We haphazardly selected three months from throughout the year (March, July, November) and performed the following: - i.
+We recalculated the 2023 King County subarea rental car tax allocation percentage based on the proportion of rental car tax allocation received from the nine largest rental car tax payors in the accumulation months of July and August using the King County Rental Car Analysis Report provided by the Washington Department of Revenue.
+No exceptions were noted. - b.
+We haphazardly selected three months from throughout the year (May, September, November) and performed the following: - i.
 We traced and agreed the amount of rental car tax payment received as recorded in the general ledger to the King County Rental Car Analysis Report received from the Washington Department of Revenue for: - (1) Total rental car tax payment - (2) Allocation to Snohomish County - (3) Allocation to Pierce County - (4) Allocation to King County